When I see “Internet of Things” (IoT) and “Smart Home”, I see Amazon’s Echo, Google Home, Philips Hue, and smart plugs.

 I never quite get around why any of these are needed.

-I always find these functions built for lazy people.
+I always find these functions are built for lazy people.

 WiFi Smart Plug – the solution to my challenge